Classical Studies II

 Total contact time: 15

-The curricular unit is centred on the study of the ancient Greek and Latin culture, one of the most relevant basis of the Western culture, literature and artistic imaginary.
+The curricular unit is centred on the study of the ancient Greco-Roman culture, one of the most relevant basis of Western culture, literature and artistic imaginary.

-Starting from some concepts of Antiquity (mimesis, aemulatio, contaminatio, among others), the cultural relation between Greece and Rome will be studied, taking into account
+Starting with some concepts of Antiquity (mimesis, aemulatio, contaminatio, among others), the cultural relation between Greece and Rome is then approached, taking into account:

-– the adequation of Greek forms and themes to Roman cultural realities (in Epic and in Lyric poetry) and to later artistic-cultural productions.
+– the re-writing of Greek forms and themes by Roman authors (Epic and Lyric poetry)

 Competences: